mathewgomas-alfred/mathewgomas.io/KritaFAQ.rst

 You can reset the Krita configuration in one of the following ways:

 - .. versionadded:: 4.3 You can reset the configurations from the GUI.
 Click on :menuselection:`Settings --> Reset Krita Configurations`, and a pop-up to confirm the action will appear.
-Even if you choose to reset the configurations, a backup kritarc file is created named 'kritarc.backup'.
-If you rename this back to kritarc, you will use the configurations before the reset.
+Even if you choose to reset the configurations, a backup ``kritarc`` file is created named ``kritarc.backup``.
+If you rename this back to ``kritarc``, you will use the configurations before the reset.
 The backup file can be accessed here:

     Linux
         :file:`$HOME/.config/kritarc.backup`
     Windows
         :file:`%LOCALAPPDATA%\\kritarc.backup`
-    MacOS X
+    macOS
         :file:`$HOME/Library/Preferences/kritarc.backup`

 -  Press and hold :kbd:`Shift + Alt + Ctrl` while starting Krita.
 This should show a pop-up asking if you want to reset the configuration.
 Press :guilabel:`yes` to reset it.

--  For Krita 3.0 and later: Delete/rename the kritarc file, found here:
+-  For Krita 3.0 and later: Delete/rename the ``kritarc`` file, found here:

     Linux
         :file:`$HOME/.config/kritarc`
     Windows
         :file:`%LOCALAPPDATA%\\kritarc`
-    MacOS X
+    macOS
         :file:`$HOME/Library/Preferences/kritarc`

-There can be two other files you might want to remove: kritaopenglrc and kritadisplayrc.
+There can be two other files you might want to remove: ``kritaopenglrc`` and ``kritadisplayrc``.

 If the configuration was causing a crash, don't delete the mentioned file, but instead rename and send it to us in order for us to figure what caused the crash.

-If you have installed Krita through the Windows store, the kritarc file will be in another location
+If you have installed Krita through the Windows store, the ``kritarc`` file will be in another location

 :file:`%LOCALAPPDATA%\\Packages\\49800Krita_{RANDOM STRING}\\LocalCache\\Local\\kritarc`